Yandy Díaz Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 5.48 team ERA ranks 28th across all MLB pitching staffs.
+- The White Sox's 5.62 team ERA ranks 29th among all league pitching staffs.

-- The White Sox are sending Giolito (1-1) to the mound for his fifth start of the season.
-He is 1-1 with a 4.29 ERA and 23 strikeouts through 21 2/3 innings pitched.
+- Cease gets the start for the White Sox, his sixth of the season.
+He is 2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched.

-- The right-hander last appeared on Tuesday against the Philadelphia Phillies, when he tossed six scoreless innings without surrendering a hit.
+- The righty's last time out was on Saturday against the Tampa Bay Rays, when he went four innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.